slevon/ettus_moc_up/README.md

 ## Download
 Download this repo:
+The download is not necessary if the install script is used:
 ```
 git clone https://github.com/slevon/ettus_moc_up.git
 ```

 ## Run:
 Verfiy if you can connect to SDR using Python: